 - 1. Any action that results in malicious destruction of school property may result in suspension.
 Students may be re-admitted by a parent-student-principal conference and restitution. - 2.
 Stealing may result in an indefinite suspension/expulsion and/or parent-student-school conference. - 3.
 Use, possession, under the influence, or transporting alcoholic beverages or drugs and/or tobacco may result in an indefinite suspension/expulsion and/or parent-student-school conference. - 4.
-Fighting, profanity, or smoking may result in a 3-day suspension from school followed by a parent-student-principal conference. - 5.
-Disobeying school rules and regulations, skipping, student-teacher conflict, or student-conflict will result in the following, determined by administration.

-- 1st offense: parent contact and/or retention after school and/or Saturday school and/or suspension. - 2nd offense: suspension from school followed by parent-student-principal conference. - 3rd offense: suspension/expulsion from school followed by parent-teacher-principal conference. - Board Action - 6.
-These rules are in addition to existing Board policies and apply to all school sponsored functions as well as during the school day.
+Fighting, profanity, or smoking may result in a 3-day suspension from school followed by a parent-studentprincipal conference. - 5.
+Disobeying school rules and regulations, skipping, student-teacher conflict, or student-conflict will result in the following, determined by administration. - 1st offense: parent contact and/or retention after school and/or Saturday school and/or suspension. - 2nd offense: suspension from school followed by parent-student-principal conference. - 3rd offense: suspension/expulsion from school followed by parent-teacher-principal conference.